⚖️ KRE vs XLF Comparison · Free & No Signup

 🤝 BFF Take

 KRE (SPDR S&P Regional Banking ETF) and XLF (Financial Select Sector SPDR) are both US financial sector ETFs but with dramatically different risk profiles.
-KRE holds ~150 regional banks using equal weighting — no single bank exceeds 2-3%, meaning smaller community and regional lenders have as much influence as larger regionals.
-XLF holds 74 S&P 500 financials cap-weighted — JPMorgan, Berkshire Hathaway, and Visa alone make up 35%+ of the fund.
-The 2023 banking crisis (SVB, Signature Bank, First Republic failures) hit KRE brutally — falling 40%+ while XLF dropped only 15% because XLF has negligible exposure to smaller banks.
+KRE holds ~150 regional banks using equal weighting, so no single bank exceeds 2-3%, meaning smaller community and regional lenders have as much influence as larger regionals.
+XLF holds 74 S&P 500 financials cap-weighted, with JPMorgan, Berkshire Hathaway, and Visa alone making up 35%+ of the fund.
+The 2023 banking crisis (SVB, Signature Bank, First Republic failures) hit KRE brutally, falling 40%+ while XLF dropped only 15% because XLF has negligible exposure to smaller banks.
 KRE costs 0.35%; XLF costs 0.09%.
-KRE is for investors who have a specific thesis on regional banking recovery — higher risk, higher reward in a regional bank bull market.
+KRE is for investors who have a specific thesis on regional banking recovery: higher risk, higher reward in a regional bank bull market.
 XLF is the broad financials choice.

 📋 Quick Takeaways

-💰XLF costs 0.09% vs KRE's 0.35% — XLF is 4x cheaper AND more diversified; KRE is the concentrated bet
+💰XLF costs 0.09% vs KRE's 0.35%, making XLF 4x cheaper AND more diversified; KRE is the concentrated bet

 📊 Data-Based Take: XLF has the lower fee